 Giovanni Simeone is showing the potential to be a top-flight European striker, despite a tough 2018/19 campaign which saw him score just eight goals in 40 appearances for Fiorentina.

-The 24-year-old has scored six goals in 20 starts on loan at Cagliari this season and, in the past, has been linked with Atletico Madrid, who are managed by father Diego Simeone, although El Cholo hasn’t exactly warmed to the idea.
+In the past, Giovanni has been linked with Atletico Madrid, who are managed by father Diego Simeone, although El Cholo hasn’t exactly warmed to the idea.

 “My son has everything to play under me, but I will never sign him,” Diego said in September 2018.